-From January to December 2018 we collected a total of 765.6 tons of recycling materials in Panama's Copa facilities.
-In comparison to 2017, in 2018 our recycling program was increased by more than 200%, resulting in a significant reduction of waste sent to the landfill.
-During the same period, we recycled vehicle oil and fuel drained from aircraft, for which we outsourced the collection of 10,120 gallons of hydrocarbons for use as alternative fuel for other industries.
-We also outsourced the collection of 339,550 gallons of oil and/or water from aircraft cleaning and painting operations, and also from vehicle maintenance.
-The subsequent treatment of the collected water made it possible to recover 271,640 gallons of water which were then returned to nature.
-We have properly disposed of a total of 23,870 kilograms of chemical waste from Aircraft Maintenance operations.
-In comparison to 2017, in 2018 our environmental management reduced the generation of chemical waste and optimized the use of water during our operations.
+From January to December 2019 we collected a total of 307.71 tons of recycling materials in Panama's Copa facilities, and strengthen the recycling culture of our employees and contractors.
+Because of our recycling program, we obtained a significant reduction of the waste sent to the landfill.
+During the same period, we recycled vehicle oil and aircraft fuel, for which we outsourced the collection of 11,542 gallons of hydrocarbons for use as alternative fuel for other industries, thus avoiding the contamination of natural resources.
+We also outsourced the collection of 378,375 gallons of oil and/or water from aircraft cleaning and painting operations, and also from vehicle maintenance process.
+The subsequent treatment of the collected water made it possible to recover 302,700 gallons of water which were then returned to nature.
+We have properly disposed of a total of 41,709 kilograms of chemical waste from Aircraft Maintenance operations.
+In comparison to 2018, in 2019 our environmental management reduced the generation of chemical waste and optimized the use of water during our operations.